adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #136 Should be able to wrap up Week-2 this week.
 Almost done with Week-2.
 Just need to finish the HW.

 #137 Moving along as fast as I can to wrap up.
+Trying to wrap up to complete the class.